-Having evaluated the three probability estimation methods in the perfect model setting where we asked how closely they match the probabilities from a large ensemble, we now use the RPSS to compare the GCM estimated probabilities with observations.
+In the previous section we evaluated the three probability estimation methods in the perfect model setting, applying the estimators to small ensembles and asking how well they reproduce the probabilities from the large ensemble.
+We now compare the three probability estimation methods in an imperfect model setting by computing their RPSS using observations.
 We expect the reduction in sampling error to result in improved RPSS but we cannot know beforehand the extent to which model error confounds or offsets the reduction in sampling error.
 Figure 9 shows maps of RPSS for ensemble size 20 for the counting, Gaussian fit and GLM estimates.
 The results are averaged over 100 random selections of the 20-member ensemble from the full 79-member ensemble.
 The overall skill of the Gaussian fit and GLM estimate is similar and both are generally larger than that of the counting estimate.

 Figure 10 shows the fraction of points with positive RPSS as a function of ensemble size.
-Again results are averaged over 100 random draws of each ensemble size except for N=79 when the entire ensemble is used.
+Again results are averaged over 100 random draws of each ensemble size except for N = 79 when the entire ensemble is used.
 The parametrically estimated probabilities lead to more grid points with positive RPSS.
 The Gaussian fit and GLM have similar skill levels with the GLM estimate having larger RPSS for the smallest ensemble sizes, and the Gaussian fit being slightly better for larger ensemble sizes.
 It is useful to interpret the increases in RPSS statistics in terms of effective ensemble size.
 For instance, applying the Gaussian fit estimator to a 24-member ensemble give RPSS statistics that are on average comparable to those of the counting estimator applied to a ensemble of size about 39.
 Although all methods show improvement as ensemble size increases, it is interesting to ask to what extent the improvement in RPSS due to increasing ensemble size predicted by (24) is impacted by the presence of model error.
-For a realistic approximation of the RPSS in the limit of infinite ensemble size, we compute the RPSS for N=1 and solve (24) for

-$RPSS{perfect}$; we expect that in this case sampling error dominates model error and the relation in (24) holds approximately.
+For a realistic approximation of the RPSS in the limit of infinite ensemble size, we compute the RPSS for N = 1 and solve (24) for $RPSS{perfect}$ ; we expect that in this case sampling error dominates model error and the relation in (24) holds approximately.
 Then we use (24) to compute the gridpoint averaged RPSS for other values of N; the theory curve in Fig. 10 shows these values.
 In the absence of model error, the count and theory curves of RPSS in Fig. 10 would be the same.
-However, we see that the effect of model error is such that the curves are close for N=5 and N=10, and diverge for larger ensemble sizes with the actual increase in RPSS being lower than that predicted by (24).
+However, we see that the effect of model error is such that the curves are close for N = 5 and N = 10, and diverge for larger ensemble sizes with the actual increase in RPSS being lower than that predicted by (24).